apache/gravitino/docs/security/access-control.md

 ## Overview

+Apache Gravitino(incubating) is a technical data catalog that uses a unified metadata paradigm to manage multiple data sources while still allowing multiple engines like Spark, Trino, and Flink, or Python to connect to these data sources for data processing through Gravitino.

+Because each underlying data source will have its own permission system, it can be difficult to plug in data engines with the intent of querying multiple of these sources at once.
+This is especially important for data governance practitioners who have to worry about data access restrictions and data compliance issues, but this is streamlined through Gravitino.
+Therefore, in the hopes of solving this big data issue, Gravitino plans to implement a universal set of permissions models and paradigms.
+With this, users will be able to manage all of their data sources on a single access plane, regardless of whether the data source is a database, or a message queue or an object storage system.

+After authorizing these data sources within Gravitino’s metadata lake, authentication can then be performed in Spark, Trino, and Flink Engines, as well as our Python client.
+This abstraction allows users to control access to data and make compliant use of the data without having to obstruct other teams and worrying about the tedious work of individual permission systems.

+### Gravitino Permission Model

+Gravitino’s unified management model allows for each data source to have its own authorization features.
+However, each data source may come with its own dedicated authorization model and methods.
+We may not be able to properly set permissions to the underlying system, so when a given user tries to access this data, the underlying authorization system may result in permission inconsistencies and cause issues for external access.
+To mitigate this issue, Gravitino aims to provide a unified authorization model and accompanying methods that sit on top of all the data sources instead, making it much easier to manage access rights.

+It is important to note that Gravitino’s authorization model will not merge the permission systems of the underlying data sources to form a large and unwieldy set of permissions.
+Instead, We will summarize the usage of the permissions currently in use within the data system, and offer a set of Gravitino-native permission models that accurately reflect it.

+This is so that when users and data engines use Gravitino for data processing, this permission model is used to address the complexity of managing permissions for different data sources.
+This set of permission models is meant to keep everything within the Gravitino system while still managing the permission settings of different data sources separately.

 Gravitino adopts RBAC and DAC.

 Role-based Access Control (RBAC): Access privileges are assigned to roles, which are in turn assigned to users or groups.